-3.2.
-Implementation
+3.2 Implementation

-The proposed methodology can be implemented easily using the function ciregic, available in the R package intccr (Park, Bakoyannis and Yiannoutsos (2019)).
-The BP uses fixed knots once the degree m_w and the interval $[a_w^e, b_w^e]$, that is, the support of W_e , are determined.
-This nice property of a BP allows us bypass the knot selection procedure during the estimation.
-In practice, we can set $m_w = [n^{1/3}]$, or use the BIC (shown in the data analysis) to select m_w .
+The proposed methodology can be easily implemented using the function ciregic, available in the R package intccr (Park et al., 2019).
+The BP uses fixed knots, once the degree m_w and the interval $[a_w^e, b_w^e]$, the support of W_e , are determined.
+This nice property of BP allows bypassing the knot selection procedure during estimation.
+In practice, we can set $m_w = [n^{1/3}]$, or use BIC (shown in the data analysis) to select m_w .

 In practice, the true link functions are usually unknown.
 Hence, selecting the link function parameters is necessary.
-We use a grid search over a plausible combination of $\alpha_1, \ldots, \alpha_k$, and select the combination of α and the degrees m and m_w of the B-splines and BPs, respectively, using the BIC.
-The final step is to obtain the parameter estimates of the model by maximizing the likelihood function (2.2) using a constrained optimization algorithm.
+We proceed via a grid search over a plausible combination of $\alpha_1, \ldots, \alpha_k$, and select the combination of α , and the degrees m and m_w of B-splines and Bernstein polynomials, using

+BIC.
+The final step is to obtain the parameter estimates of the model by maximizing the likelihood function (2.2) through a constrained optimization algorithm.
 The R package alabama provides a useful set of functions for optimization under both linear and nonlinear inequality constraints.
-The circgic function uses this package to impose the monotonicity and boundedness constraints automatically.
+The ciregic function utilizes this package to imposes the monotonicity, and boundedness constraints automatically.
 We implement this routine in our subsequent data analysis.
-The associated R code is available from the following GitHub link: https://github.com/bandyopd/PLTM-ICCR.
+Associated R code for data application are available in the GitHub link: https://github.com/bandyopd/PLTM-ICCR.